In this article, we’ll explain how to install WordPress and multiple WordPress on localhost.

 Here, wp-bitnami is the folder where you installed the Bitnami WordPress stack.

 Now access your new WordPress site installed here http://localhost/seoneurons/.
 The following window will open up.
 You’ve to select the language of the WordPress website.

 Select the language and click on the continue button.
 This will redirect you to the following page.

 The above page is the welcome page for the WordPress website.
 It is to inform you that you’ve to provide database values on the following page.

 To connect the newly built WordPress website, you’ve to enter the database details.
-This will connect with the MariaDB database, where you already created a database for the new website with the name
+It will connect with the MariaDB database, where you have already created a database for the new website with the name seoneurons.

 On the above page, please enter the required data.

 - The name of the database you entered in phpMyAdmin, is seoneurons here in this tutorial.